qazmlpok/quivi/README.md

 # Porting progress
 Most of the 2 -> 3 conversion was automatic, which did leave some artifacts that need to be cleaned up.
 It's also likely there's some real division that needs to be corrected.
 Some of the Unicode hacks were removed, but others may remain.
 Python3 should give much better Unicode support overall.

-- Updated to support Python 3.10.6
+- Updated to support Python 3.10.6.
+Minimum required version is Python 3.6 due to the use of fstrings.
 - wx updated to 4.2.0
 - wx.lib.pubsub was split off of Wx as Pypubsub; version 4.0.3 is used.
 - Image display supports Freeimage and PIL (Pillow).
 GDI works for local files only, not files within compressed archives.
 Cairo can be used to speed up zooming operations.